ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 You can see numbered red dots on the picture.
 Each number defines a type of the dot's coordinate system.
 The dot with 0 number have a relative coordinates to the active window for example.
 The indexed x and y letters are appropriate coordinates of the each dot.

-You can switch between types of coordynate system by **MouseCoordMode** option of the [**Opt**](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) function.
-This is **MouseClick.au3** script that will use a relative coordinate of the active window:
+You can switch between types of coordinate system by **MouseCoordMode** option of the [**Opt**](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) AutoIt function.
+This is a modified  **MouseClick.au3** script that will use a relative coordinates to the client area of the active window:
 ```
-Opt("MouseCoordMode", 0)
+Opt("MouseCoordMode", 2)
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
-You can launch this script and see that coordinates of the second drawed dot in the Paint window differs.
-Usage the the 2nd mode with a relative coordinates to the client area of window will give your more reliable results.
-It works well both for window and fullscreen modes of application.
-But it may be harder to check relative coordinates with tools like CoolPix.
+You can launch this script and see that coordinates of the new drawn dot in the Paint window differs.
+Usage of the 2nd mode with a relative coordinates to the client area of window will give your more reliable results.
+It works well both for windowed and full-screen modes of an application.
+But it may be harder to check the relative coordinates with a tool like CoolPix.
 Most of these tools measure the absolute screen coordinates.

-Click a mouse button and drag the cursor is a common action in video games.
+Click a mouse button and drag a cursor is a common action in video games.
 AutoIt provides a [MouseClickDrag](https://www.autoitscript.com/autoit3/docs/functions/MouseClickDrag.htm) function that performs this kind of action.
-This is a **MouseDrag.au3** script that demonstarte work of the MouseClickDrag into the Paint window:
+This is a **MouseClickDrag.au3** script that demonstarte work of the MouseClickDrag into the Paint window:
 ```
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 WinActivate($hWnd)